 How do I recycle my mobile phone?

-Mobile Muster advises a few of the best ways to recycle your old mobile phone:
+Mobile Muster is a government and phone industry funded recycling and product stewardship program, and advises a few of the best ways to recycle your old mobile phone:

 - Repair it: Chances are if it’s just a cracked screen or a minor fault it can be repaired and resold or reused.

 - Hand it down, or up: If you have a sibling, parent or friend in need of a mobile, they may appreciate your old mobile phone.
 Don’t forget about the elderly folk in your life!

 - Donate: Certain charities may accept old mobile phones in good conditions, either for reselling in an op shop or to donate directly to those in need.

 When looking to give away or dispose of your mobile phone, to ensure privacy you’ll probably want to wipe data from both your phone and SIM card, and factory reset the phone – Mobile Muster states it does this as part of its recycling program.
 Putting it back in the original box helps too, as does including any information, chargers or documentation when you picked it up.

 - Mobile Muster’s recycling program involves an array of collection sites, and alternatively, you can mail your old mobile in for free.
 Instructions on posting can be found below, or on the Mobile Muster website.

 Recycling your old phone?
 It might be time to upgrade your SIM